FreeLeh/GoFreeDB/README.md

     </h2>
 </div>

-`GoFreeLeh` is a Golang library providing common and familiar interfaces on top of common free services we have access to.
+`GoFreeDB` is a Golang library providing common and familiar interfaces on top of common free services we have access to.

 ## Why do you need this library?

 Our main goal is to make developers who want to **just start their small personal projects so much easier without thinking too much about the setup required to get started**.
 We can leverage a bunch of well known free services available to us like Google Sheets and Telegram.
 We want to use these services as our **easy-to-setup and "managed" database or even a message queue**.

-`GoFreeLeh` is just the beginning.
+`GoFreeDB` is just the beginning.
 It is very likely we will explore other languages (e.g. Java, Kotlin, Swift, etc.) to support in the future.

 > Check out [PyFreeLeh](https://github.com/FreeLeh/PyFreeLeh) for the Python version!